spiral/docs/console/configuration.md

 # Console - Configuration
-All of provided application skeleton include Console component by default.
-To enable component in alternative builds make sure to `composer require spiral/console` and modify application bootloader:
+All of provided application skeletons include Console component by default.
+To enable component in alternative builds make sure to require composer package `spiral/console` and modify the application bootloader:

 ```php
 [